HabitatFramework/UserGuide/introduction/introduction.rst

 1. Ensuring that all attributes selected by users are valid and compatible (e.g. IHS complex codes are relevant for the selected habitat code).
 2. Maintaining a brief but comprehensive history of all changes made to every habitat polygon.
-3. Enabling management queries and statistics to be produced for a range of purposes using the relational database (e.g. the extent and reason for all BAP habitat gains/losses in the last financial year).
+3. Enabling management queries and statistics to be produced for a range of purposes using the relational database (e.g. the extent and reason for all priority habitat gains/losses in the last financial year).
 4. Storing the data in a relational structure to reduce GIS data volumes and provide access efficiencies and flexibility.
-5. Enabling data to be extracted in an number of formats, including the National Inventory dataset format, as BAP Broad layers or as BAP Priority layers.
+5. Enabling data to be extracted in an number of formats, including the National Inventory dataset format, as broad habitat layers or as priority habitat layers.
 6. Ensuring that all local datasets can be readily combined into regional or national datasets and direct comparisons can be made between local datasets.
 7. Improved data retrieval/update response times which would otherwise be unacceptable directly in GIS given the volume and complexity of the underlying data.